Bill Bynum: HOPE Credit Union

 When Bynum joined a local church, the pastor Jeffery A. Stallworth, MDiv, BCC had the idea to start a credit union.
 The goal was to create an option for people using payday loan and alternative financial services.
 Bynum would spend his day working at the Enterprise Corporation and his free time working on the credit union project.
 Eventually, the Enterprise Corporation combined with Hope Credit Union.
 HOPE expanded from Jackson to New Orleans in 2004.
 The credit union now has locations throughout the south, including in Tennessee, Arkansas, and Alabama and serves more than 100,000 people.
 In June 2020, Netflix invested a $10 million deposit at HOPE to support economic development for Black communities.

 Other work

 Bynum is on the board of the NAACP Legal Defense Fund and the Aspen Institute, in addition to other organizations.
 He's a former member of the Department of Treasury advisory boards for the Community Development Financial Institutions Fund and the Consumer Financial Protection Bureau.
 In 2020, Bynum was named to the Joe Biden presidential transition team to support transition efforts related to the Consumer Financial Protection Bureau.

 Personal life

 Bynum married Hope Simmons in 1988.
-In 1990, their child, Blythe, was born.
-Hope passed away in 2019.
+They had one child.
+Hope died in 2019.

 In 2008, Bynum was awarded the University of North Carolina's Distinguished Alumnus Award.

 In 2021, Bynum received the 26th Annual Heinz Award for the Economy.